-There are two models of smartwatch that are being discussed and reviewed much, that are known as activity monitors, smart bands, or fitness wristbands.
+There are two models of smartwatches that are being discussed and reviewed, which are known as activity monitors, smart bands, or fitness wristbands.
 The models are the well-known Mi Band 6 and Fitbit Luxe, both with a large community of users and one of the best-selling currently worldwide.

 In this article, I would review several different characteristics and features similar and different from each other.
 By the end of this piece, you can determine which is better regardless of pricing, and why you can also see which one is best suited to your needs.